arcology-network/binary-releases/content/showcases/showcases.md

 ## 2. Applications

 There showcases have been divided into two categories.
-Arcology provides a concurrent library for developers to optimized their solidity smart contracts using using Arcology concurency library.
-Arcology also has mechanism to speed up the execution of the native Solidity smart contracts without using Arcology concurency framework.
+Arcology provides a concurrent library for developers to optimized their solidity smart contracts using using Arcology concurrency library.
+Arcology also has mechanism to speed up the execution of the native Solidity smart contracts without using Arcology concurrency framework.

 ### 2.1.
 NTF